This Teriyaki Glazed Rump Steak takes inspiration from classic restaurant dishes to bring a fine dining experience straight into your home!

 Season the steaks with salt and pepper.
 TIP: Rump steaks naturally vary in shape, so adjust the following timings depending on how you like yours cooked.

 Once very hot, lay the steaks into the pan and fry until browned and medium-rare, about 5 mins.
 Turn halfway through.
 TIP: Cook each side for 1 min more if you like it more well done.
 IMPORTANT: Wash your hands and equipment after handling raw meat.
-The steaks are safe to eat when browned on the outside.

 Add the teriyaki sauce to the pan and turn the steaks to coat, then remove from the heat.

 Transfer the steaks to a plate, cover with foil and allow to rest for a couple of mins.
+IMPORTANT: The steaks are safe to eat when browned on the outside

 When the potatoes are roasted, drizzle over the honey and toss to coat.
-TIP: If your honey has hardened, put the sachet in a bowl of hot water for 1 min to loosen.

-When you're ready to serve, slice the steaks widthways into 1cm thick slices and share between your plates.
+When ready to serve, slice the steaks widthways into 1cm thick slices and share between your plates.
 Spoon over the remaining teriyaki glaze from the pan.

 Serve the honey-sesame potatoes and charred greens alongside, then sprinkle over the coriander to finish.